 - Take and pass the CBEST and,

 - Subject Matter Competency (SMC).
-This is the state of California's way of saying the person has proven he/she knows enough about the subject he/she can teach it.
+This is the state of California's way of saying the person has proven they know enough about the subject they can teach it.
 Competency can be proven one of two ways:

 - Take and pass the three parts of the California Subject Examinations for Teachers (CSET) for Social Science OR